 How do you explain to your daughter how to vet sources?

-It must be from example.
+It must be from an example.
 Just recently, my daughter said, of a tabloid cover in the supermarket, “Cher isn’t really dying, is she?”
-We watch a couple news networks, plus Comedy Central, not every day, but often enough, so she can clearly see that shows often offer different emphases.
+We watch a couple of news networks, plus Comedy Central, not every day, but often enough, so she can clearly see that shows often offer different emphases.

 In your opinion, is Wikipedia a reliable source?

 Depends on the topic, and the compiler.
 There’s an old cliche about a newspaper providing perfect information for topics I know nothing about, but less so for things with which I am familiar.
 I recently linked to the Wikipedia for the band Blotto, and I noticed that it NEVER mentioned the band members’ actual names.
 This was a failing.

 Some posts are frozen in amber, perfectly accurate as of November 2013, e.g., but not so much today.
 Whereas other posts are updated regularly to reflect new music released or films made.
 Deaths are often, but not always, caught.